The Future Of Medicaid May Be Found In Indiana, Where The Poor Pay

 In the end, Arkansas decided it just wasn't worth it.

-"We had about a year and a half of experience there, and candidly the administrative cost and the operating aspects exceeded what the legislature subsequently perceived the benefit of that program was," Thompson says.
+"We had about a year and a half of experience there, and candidly the administrative cost and the operating aspects exceeded what the Legislature subsequently perceived the benefit of that program was," Thompson says.
 So the state scrapped the health savings accounts.

 He says the ideas about personal responsibility are politically popular, but implementing them is too complex.